LovelaceSquare/lovelacesquare/Codes/whittakerSmoother imputation/README.txt

 # whittakerSmootherImpute

 Iteratively apply the Whittaker smoother to fill missing values (NaNs) in a matrix.
+At each iteration the current estimate is smoothed, and the original observed points are reinserted.
+The routine stops when successive estimates change by less than the specified tolerance.
+Use this when the underlying signal is expected to vary smoothly over the missing regions.

 ## Inputs
 - `inputMatrix` (matrix): data containing NaNs.